All planning checklists

 Review Emergency Contacts & Procedures

-Have a list of essential contacts and a basic plan for any emergencies during the trip.
+Keep a list of key contacts and a basic plan if something goes wrong.

 Easy·Medium impact